Neonatal Crisis Sequencing Panel with CNV Detection

 For Sanger sequencing, polymerase chain reaction (PCR) is used to amplify targeted regions.
 After purification of the PCR products, cycle sequencing is carried out using the ABI Big Dye Terminator v.3.0 kit.
 PCR products are resolved by electrophoresis on an ABI 3730xl capillary sequencer.
 In nearly all cases, cycle sequencing is performed separately in both the forward and reverse directions.

-The report will not include all the observed variants in the ASD-ID comprehensive panel due to the large number of genes included.
-However, the list of variants is available along with our interpretations, upon request.
+The report will not include all the observed variants in a patient due to the large number of genes included.
+However, the list of variants is available, along with our interpretations, upon request.
 Since this test is performed using exome capture probes, a reflex to exome sequencing may be ordered.
 Please see the PGxome page (Test #5000) for limitations and reporting criteria for this test.

 Indications for Test